talkowski-lab/variant-interpretation/README.md

 # Variant interpretation

-This repository contains utilities for consolidating, annotating and filtering structural variants (SVs) from [GATK-SV](https://github.com/broadinstitute/gatk-sv).
+This repository contains utilities for consolidating, annotating and filtering SNVs/indels and structural variants (SVs).
+This project is a work in progress.

 ## Table of Contents
 * [Requirements](#requirements)